Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/BuildingFilter/README.md

    - Click the play button to start the simulation.
 4. **Interact with the UI:**
    - **Service URL:**
      - There is a space in the UI where you can add a service URL for a building scene layer.
 Enter the URL to load a specific building scene layer.
-You can also use a local filepath for the URL.
+You can also use a local file path for the URL.
    - **Building Scene Levels:**
      - Use the provided controls to adjust the building scene levels.
 This allows you to focus on specific levels of the building.
    - **Construction Phases:**